hashgraph/hedera-forking/CREATE_TOKEN.md

 Fetching the token state from a remote network, or by creating a token locally altogether.

 Compare this to the HTS mock present in the [Smart Contracts repo](https://github.com/hashgraph/hedera-smart-contracts/tree/main/test/foundry/mocks/hts-precompile).
-In addition to provide the same features as the HTS mock, we provide forking capabilities as well.
+In addition to providing the same features as the HTS mock, we provide forking capabilities as well.

 ## High-level Specification